-Want more help learning how to write a historical short story?
-Check out How to Write a Short Story That Gets Published — a free, ten day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.
+Want more help learning how to write a short historical fiction?
+Check out How to Write a Short Story That Gets Published — a free, ten day course guiding you through the process of short story writing by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.

 Ready to start writing?
 Check out Reedsy’s weekly short story contest, for the chance of winning $250!
 You can also check out our list of writing contests or our directory of literary magazines for more opportunities to submit your story.